On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Examples

 \begin{lemma} If $A^* > 0$, we have $(\mathcal{L}-q) g(x) + h(x) \leq 0 $ for every $x \in (0,A^*)$. \end{lemma} \begin{proof} Because $g(x) = g'(x)=0$ for every $x > 0$,

 We shall show that this is negative.
 Because $A^* > 0$, we must have

 and hence

-where the first inequality holds because $g$ and $h$ are increasing and $x < A^*$, the second holds because $g$ is nonpositive, and the third holds because $x < A^*$ and $g$ is nonpositive.
+where the first inequality holds because $g$ and $h$ are increasing and $x < A^*$, the second holds because $g$ is non-positive, and the third holds because $x < A^*$ and $g$ is non-positive.
 This together with \eqref{generator_egami_yamazaki} shows the result. \end{proof}

+Now the optimality holds by the martingale argument.
 For the rest of the proof, we refer the reader to the proof of Proposition 4.1 in \cite{Egami-Yamazaki-2010-1}. \begin{proposition} If $A^* > 0$, then $\tau_{A^*}$ is the optimal stopping time and the value function is given by $u_{A^*}(x)$ for every $x > 0$.
 If $A^*=0$, then the value function is given by $\lim_{A \downarrow 0}u_{A}(x)$ for every $x > 0$. \end{proposition}